 Despite everything, many of the white parents chose to go ahead with their privately-held segregated prom.
 Maréshia went to watch many of her classmates enter that dance and remembers it as perhaps the most difficult part of her prom experience.
 She was seeing friends she had grown up with choose to exclude her because of her skin colour: “It really hurt my feelings because it’s like, wow.
 That was kind of a ‘This is really what you think of me?’ moment….
 I was speechless, and I never have nothing to say.”

 Despite all the obstacles and divisions in the community, Maréshia and Quanesha agreed that the prom, held on April 27, 2013, was a tremendous success.
 “Being at the prom felt like a life-changing moment,” Quanesha told me, “It was so magical.”
 For Maréshia, it was a small step towards a better world: “The most rewarding part was when everybody toasted…and we basically toasted to change in general.
 I think that was the happiest moment.”
 It was a moment that did bring real change to a small community—in May 2013, Wilcox County High School announced that it would sponsor a prom in 2014.
 As an official school event, the prom will have to be integrated.

-The oral histories conducted with Maréshia and Quanesha will be stored in the Canadian Museum for Human Rights (CMHR)’s oral history collection, for the use of human rights researchers from around the world.
-The story of the Wilcox County High School’s first integrated prom will be featured in the Museum when it opens on September 20, 2014.
-Visitors will be able to see a tuxedo and prom dress from the big night, along with posters, photos and other memorabilia.
+The oral histories conducted with Maréshia and Quanesha are stored in the Canadian Museum for Human Rights (CMHR)’s oral history collection, for the use of human rights researchers from around the world.
+The story of the Wilcox County High School’s first integrated prom is featured in the Museum’s Inspiring Change gallery.
+Visitors can see a tuxedo and prom dress from the big night, along with posters, photos and other memorabilia.